itrocks/class-use/README.md

 #### Search keys

-You can use one of several search criterion, identified by these keys:
+You can use one or several search criterion, identified by these keys:

-- `class`: Restrict search to this class only
+- `class`: Search references into this class
 - `dependency`: Search references to this class
 - `type`: Search references of this type (type lists below)